 - Place the potatoes - about 2 at a time - in a potato ricer, letting the riced potatoes fall into a clean bowl.
 Continue until all the potatoes are riced.

-- Add the butter and give it a little stir so the heat of the potato melts the butter.
+- Add the butter and give it a little stir so the heat of the potato melts the butter.60 g (4 tbsp) unsalted butter

-- Add the cream, half the salt and pepper and stir together using a wooden spoon until smooth and creamy.
+- Add the cream, half the salt, and pepper and stir together using a wooden spoon until smooth and creamy.90 ml (1/3 cup) double (heavy) cream, 1/2 tsp table salt, 1/4 tsp freshly ground black pepper

 - Taste the mashed potatoes and stir in more salt and pepper if needed.

-- Top the mashed potatoes with a knob of butter and a sprinkling of Maldon salt flakes and pinch of black pepper before serving.
+- Top the mashed potatoes with a knob of butter and a sprinkling of Maldon salt flakes and a pinch of black pepper before serving.1 tbsp unsalted butter, 1/4 tsp Maldon salt flakes, pinch freshly ground black pepper

 Note 1:

 This post was first published in December 2018.
-Updated in October 2019 with re-edited photos, tips and for house keeping.
+Updated in October 2019 with re-edited photos and more tips.
+Updated in Sept 2020 for housekeeping reasons.

 Some of the links in this post may be affiliate links – which means if you buy the product I get a small commission (at no extra cost to you).
 If you do buy, then thank you!
 That’s what helps us to keep Kitchen Sanctuary running.
 The nutritional information provided is approximate and can vary depending on several factors.
 For more information please see our Terms & Conditions.